Japanese diaspora: After 1945

-After and during World War II, most of these overseas Japanese repatriated to Japan.
+During and after World War II, most of these overseas Japanese repatriated to Japan.
 The Allied powers repatriated over 6 million Japanese nationals from colonies and battlefields throughout Asia.
 Only a few remained overseas, often involuntarily, as in the case of orphans in China or prisoners of war captured by the Red Army and forced to work in Siberia.
 During the 1950s and 1960s, an estimated 6,000 Japanese accompanied Zainichi Korean spouses repatriating to North Korea, while another 27,000 prisoners-of-war are estimated to have been sent there by the Soviet Union; see Japanese people in North Korea.

 There is a community of Japanese people in Hong Kong largely made up of expatriate businessmen.
 Additionally, there are 19,612 Japanese expatriates in Indonesia based mostly in the cities of Jakarta and Bali.

 Americas

 The Japanese diaspora has been unique in the absence of new emigration flows in the second half of the 20th century.
 However, research reports that during the post-war many Japanese migrated individually to join existing communities abroad.